 - An IOU token from an obligor to an owner (for simplicity, the token is of unit amount).

-In practice, multiple IOU contracts would exist between the same obligor and owner, in which case each contract should have a unique identifier.
+In practice, multiple IOU contracts can exist between the same obligor and owner, in which case each contract should have a unique identifier.
 However, in this section, each contract only appears once, allowing us to drop the notion of identifiers for simplicity reasons.

 A transaction is a list of actions.
 Thus, the consequences of an exercise form a transaction.
-In the example, the consequences of the Alice’s exercise form the following transaction, where actions are again ordered left-to-right.
+In the example, the consequences of Alice’s exercise form the following transaction, where actions are again ordered left-to-right.

 For an action act, its proper subactions are all actions in the consequences of act, together with all of their proper subactions.
 Additionally, act is a (non-proper) subaction of itself.

 The subaction relation is visualized below.
 Both the green and yellow boxes are proper subactions of Alice’s exercise on the paint offer.
 Additionally, the creation of Iou Bank P (yellow box) is also a proper subaction of the exercise on the Iou Bank A.

 Similarly, a subtransaction of a transaction is either the transaction itself, or a proper subtransaction: a transaction obtained by removing at least one action, or replacing it by a subtransaction of its consequences.
 For example, given the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper non-empty subtransactions on the right (yellow boxes).